-Intersys is a proud partner of the Advanced Manufacturing Supply Chain Initiative (AMSCI) ReMediES project consortium.
-SCAIR® has been an integral part of this innovative collaboration of more than 22 companies led by GlaxoSmithKline and the University of Cambridge’s Institute for Manufacturing.
-ReMediES aims to remove inefficiencies in pharma supply chains by bringing together a wide range of stakeholders.
-Leading global contract manufacturing organisations, equipment manufacturers, regulators, knowledge transfer networks and healthcare providers are just some of the groups working together on this pharma supply chain optimisation solution.
+The Advanced Manufacturing Supply Chain Initiative (AMSCI) ReMediES project consortium aimed to remove inefficiencies in pharma supply chains by bringing together a wide range of stakeholders.
+This innovative collaboration of more than 22 companies led by GlaxoSmithKline and the University of Cambridge’s Institute for Manufacturing included leading global contract manufacturing organisations, equipment manufacturers, regulators, knowledge transfer networks, and healthcare providers.

 Intersys’ Risk Director Catherine Geyman was one of three authors of the ReMediES white paper Understanding Risk in Pharmaceutical Supply Chains.